Optimal-power Configurations for Hover Solutions in Mono-spinners: INTRODUCTION

 \section{INTRODUCTION}

-Unmanned Aerial Vehicles (UAVs) have gained a significant amount of attention with the industry and academia in recent years.
+Unmanned Aerial Vehicles (UAVs) have gained a significant amount of attention within the industry and academia in recent years.
 Rotary-wing UAVs, in particular, are gaining attention within the research community for their leading advantage over fixed-wings for their in-place hovering capability, holonomy in motion, and safe operation due to their redundancy.
-They are used in a variety of applications such as: inspection of infrastructures, object delivery, sports and even for calibrating the antenna of a radio telescope \cite{delivery}-\cite{telescope}.
+However, they still fall behind in terms of the flight time and power consumption.
+They are used in a variety of applications such as: inspection of infrastructures, object delivery, sports broadcasting and even for calibrating the antenna of a radio telescope \cite{delivery}-\cite{telescope}.

 Under- and also fully-actuated rotary-wing UAVs have been cited in the literature, \cite{omnicopter}-\cite{underac-prop}.
 Some examples of the under-actuated hover-capable rotary-wing UAVs are: quad/hexa-copters, co-axial helicopters, mono-spinners and ornithopters, \cite{underac-prop}-\cite{monospinner}.
 Under-actuated UAVs have become popular due to their minimalistic and simple design.
-They can be classified under three different categories: (1) Samara-type vehicles, (2) flapping wing UAVs, and (3) spinners.
-The vehicles in the first category are inspired from nature through unpowered flight in maple/pine seeds (or Samaras), \cite{samara}.
+They can be classified under three different categories: (1) Samara-type, (2) flapping wing, and (3) spinners.
+The vehicles in the first category are inspired from nature through unpowered flight in maple/pine seeds (or Samaras), \cite{samara}, \cite{samaraCityU}.
 They offer a passively-stable flight with slow-rate descending altitude, therefore they would require no active control.
-A small propulsion system has been added to to the body, in lab-scale prototypes, to control the rotational speed and correspondingly the descending rate, \cite{samara}.
+A small propulsion system, however, has been added to the body, in lab-scale prototypes, to control the rotational speed and correspondingly the descending rate \cite{samara}.

+The vehicles in the second category are inspired from birds species.
+They normally have one or two flapping wings.
+Single actuator (wing) type vehicles of this category are only capable of altitude control, while those with two actuators (i.e., two wings) are capable of controlling all three translational degrees of motion, \cite{flapwing}.